 A. Yes.
-A shareholder may revoke a proxy at any time prior to its exercise by filing with our corporate secretary a duly executed revocation of proxy, by properly submitting by mail a proxy to our corporate secretary bearing a later date or by appearing at the meeting and voting in person.
+A shareholder may revoke a proxy at any time prior to its exercise by filing with our Secretary a duly executed revocation of proxy, by properly submitting by mail a proxy to our Secretary bearing a later date or by appearing at the meeting and voting in person.
 Attendance at the meeting will not by itself constitute revocation of a proxy.